LLNL/exadis/README.md

 Folders `examples/21_bcc_Ta_100nm_2e8` and `examples/22_fcc_Cu_15um_1e3` provide examples of typical large-scale DDD production runs (a BCC and a FCC simulation) driven through the C++ or the python interfaces.

 The python simulations requires the code to be compiled with the python binding module using build option `-DEXADIS_PYTHON_BINDING=On`.
 The C++ simulations can be compiled by using build option `-DEXADIS_BUILD_EXAMPLES=On`.

+## Documentation

+The full documentation of ExaDiS is available at the [OpenDiS documentation](https://opendis.github.io/OpenDiS/core_libraries/exadis_documentation/index.html).

 ## License